wp-plugins/role-scoper/readme.txt

 Due to the potential damage incurred by accidental deletion, no automatic removal is currently available.
 You can use a SQL editing tool such as phpMyAdmin to drop the tables and delete the scoper options.

+= With the launch of Press Permit as a professional equivalent, is Role Scoper still supported? =

+Yes, at this point I plan to keep Role Scoper compatible with upcoming WP versions and address future bug reports.
+However, Press Permit will receive support priority and most new functionality will be built around that plugin.
+This has proven to be a necessary move to fund development at this scale.

 == Screenshots ==

 1. Admin menus